farah96xxx/FID3algorithm/README.md

 ***All the codes given is the most basic codes.
 To get the optimal results, please implement regularization and stratified kfold.
-You can request the author or implement yourself.
-Thank you***
+You can request the author or implement yourself.***
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 # FID3 algorithm